GoogleChromeLabs/worker-plugin/README.md

                           gets bundled using webpack
 ```

 The best part?
-That worker constructor works just fine without bundling turned on too.
+That worker constructor works just fine without bundling turned on, but when bundled the result is **supported in all browsers** that support Web Workers - all the way back to IE 10!

 Workers created from Blob & data URLs or without the `{ type:'module' }` option are left unchanged.